NGC 4984

 NGC 4984 is an intermediate lenticular galaxy exhibiting a double ring structure in the constellation Virgo.
 It is a member of the NGC 4856 Group of galaxies, which is a member of the Virgo II Groups, a series of galaxies and galaxy clusters strung out from the southern edge of the Virgo cluster.

-In December 2011, supernova 2011iy was discovered in it.
+Supernova

+One supernova has been observed in NGC 4984: SN 2011iy (Type Ia, mag.
+12.7) was discovered by Kōichi Itagaki on 9 December 2011.